Quansight/Quansight.github.io/_posts/2018-06-21-Episode-0-Bokeh.md

 Some alternatives for this project are matplotlib, altair, or bqplot.
 However, none of these quite have the same feature set.
 Holoviews and Altair are probably the closest alternatives.
-In general, visulatization issomewhat of a crowded space.
+In general, visulatization is somewhat of a crowded space.

 Initially, Bokeh was built on pure Javascript and it was eventually ported to typescript.
 It was then ported to coffeescript and the translation ended up being